Thrillist Snow Guide: Park City, UT

 possibly crack open their heads play.
 That's kind of nuts.
 And while Salt Lake City hosted events in the 2002 Olympic Winter Games, the region is more than just a gold medal legacy, with varied terrain suitable for all levels of downhill/ Nordic skiers, a solid array of non-skiing activities (anyone up for a movie?), and a pedestrian-friendly downtown loaded with restos, bars, and shops.

-The Park City season usually begins in late-November/ early-December and runs through mid-April.
+When to go: The Park City season usually begins in late-November/ early-December and runs through mid-April.
 Obviously, the Sundance Film Festival (January 16-26) draws the celeb-set to celebrate the year's best indie flicks.
 Embrace or avoid at your own discretion, but know what the locals do: the slopes are usually empty when everyone's in the theater.

 How to get around: Once you get to town, take advantage of Park City’s free bus system; it's fueled by biodiesel and transports more than two million passengers annually.
 Free and good for the environment.